 Both Winston-Salem and Washington are popular destinations to visit in the spring with plenty of activities.
 Many travelers come to Washington for the activities around the city and the natural beauty.

 In April, Washington is generally cooler than Winston-Salem.
-Temperatures in Washington average around 56°F (14°C), and Winston-Salem stays around 61°F (16°C).
+Daily temperatures in Washington average around 56°F (14°C), and Winston-Salem fluctuates around 61°F (16°C).

 It's quite sunny in Winston-Salem.
 The sun comes out a lot this time of the year in Washington.
 Washington usually receives less sunshine than Winston-Salem during spring.
 Washington gets 228 hours of sunny skies, while Winston-Salem receives 248 hours of full sun in the spring.